 Kirstenbosch Art Gallery

-I visited the art gallery and especially liked the landscapes of James Yates.
-The current exhibition – Professional Cape Artists – features paintings, ceramics, and wooden sculpture of popular local masters.
+I visited the art gallery and especially liked the landscape paintings of James Yates.
+The exhibition – Professional Cape Artists – features sculpture, paintings, and ceramics of local masters.
 The exhibition is on display between 16th February and 11th March.

 Chemicals aren’t used in Kirstenbosch’s drinking water.
 It’s “extracted from boreholes that tap deep into the Table Mountain Aquifer 200 ft. below ground level”.
-The drinking water from the aquifer is of “such high quality it could be bottled”!
+Drinking water from the aquifer is of “such high quality it could be bottled”!

-Everyone is taking the drought very seriously.
+Capetonians take the drought very seriously.
 It was nice drinking fresh spring water, washing my hands, and flushing the toilet without feeling guilty.
 Most public toilets in Cape Town have hand sanitizer dispensers.
-Sink water is turned off.
+Sink water is off.

-This trip I’m exploring Claremont – a leafy suburban neighborhood 6 miles south of Cape Town.
+This trip I’m exploring Claremont – a leafy suburban neighborhood six miles south of Cape Town.
 Although nothing beats the energy and excitement of Cape Town, I wanted to experience a new area.

 My B&B is between Claremont and Rondebosch, both growing suburban areas surrounded by spectacular natural beauty and Cape Dutch architecture.
 The University of Cape Town is nearby.
 It’s quite a change from the daily city chaos in Maputo!